trentlarson/lives-of-gifts/src/markdown/reasons/why-not.md

 "You're dreaming!
 The world today proves the inevitable supremacy of large, forceful nation-states."

-* Our history demonstrates the power and widespread attraction of a particular mindset; however, it also happened in a particular world and time frame, and we're in a different world now where information is now much more widespread and lies and improper authoritarianism are more difficult to cloak.
+* Our history demonstrates the power and widespread attraction of a particular mindset; however, it also happened in a particular world and time frame, and we're in a different world now where information is now much more widespread.
+Lies and improper authoritarianism are more difficult to cloak.
 This will lead to a realization that all people are equally worthy to make their own life choices... so those of us today who can give, will give as much as we can for the benefit of one another and of future generations.

 * We're building human-oriented society.
-And the only way to get there is through application of the best moral compass imaginable.
+The only way to get there is through application of the best moral compass imaginable.